leewujung/trex_fish/trex_fish_notes_2017.md

 * Remember that run 94 pings after 573 have not been beamformed
 * Remember to change the part re. ping_num swicth in `get_SL`

+## 2017/09/07
+* Recap to-do's for TREX fish echo paper:
+	* Coherent averaging over night-time frames to determine the actual strength of shipwreck (by assuming water column variability is negligible and that fish influence averages out)
+	* re-do all analysis with matching sizes of AW1 and AW2